 The Rt.
 Rev. Rayford B. High, Jr.

 A native of Houston, Bishop High graduated from Bellaire High School; University of the South in Sewanee, Tennessee, and Episcopal Theological School in Cambridge, Massachusetts.
 He was elected to represent the diocese as a deputy at General Convention on eight occasions and was named Waco humanitarian of the year.
-Bishop High’s wife of fifty years, Pat, died on March 4, 2015.
+Bishop High’s wife of fifty years, Pat, died in 2015.
 They have three children and six grandchildren.

 Bishop High enjoys his work with our people and our churches!
 If you’d like to view photos of Bishop High around the diocese, click here.